Notes from the Gallows: Adolf Kolínský

-The prison guard who conspired with Fučík, Adolf Kolínsnký, was transferred to other internment camps after Pancrac, including the Small Fortress at Terezín, and in his role as warder continued to support political prisoners to resist Nazi occupation.
+The prison guard who conspired with Fučík, Adolf Kolínský, was transferred to other internment camps after Pancrac, including the Small Fortress at Terezín, and in his role as warder continued to support political prisoners to resist Nazi occupation.

 Without his actions, Notes from the Gallows would never have been published, but Kolínský met with public disfavour after the Communists took power in Czechoslovakia.
-In January 1954, he asked the then minister of culture Václava Kopeckého to stop using his name in public in relation to Fučík because 'the frequent use of my name in connection with J. Fučík's work is provoking distrust in my actions among the people, since the people are now such that they think recognition and gratitude cannot be realised in words at all, but only through actions in turn.
+In January 1954, he asked the then minister of culture Václav Kopecký to stop using his name in public in relation to Fučík because 'the frequent use of my name in connection with J. Fučík's work is provoking distrust in my actions among the people, since the people are now such that they think recognition and gratitude cannot be realised in words at all, but only through actions in turn.
 My family and I are suffering from this mistrust, which certainly is not in the interests of the cause itself'.